crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

 # Objectives
 1. Pre-compile notebooks to scripts.
 2. Accept custom root template.
-3. Signal to a variable whether it is being printed.
+3. [Done] Signal to a variable whether it is being printed.

 # Habits
 - Work on the system from 6am to 8am everyday.